irfanalkan23/cydeo-attendance-bot/README.md

 ## Setup Instructions

 1.  **Clone the repository:**
-    Open your terminal or command prompt and run the following command to download the project:
+    Open your terminal (eg. VSCode or IntelliJ) or command prompt and run the following command to download the project:
     ```bash
     git clone https://github.com/irfanalkan23/cydeo-attendance-bot.git
     ```